 From here, they can walk along the marked trails winding through vineyards, hillsides, cliffs, marshes and forests ...

-The most courageous, equipped with their topo-guide, will perform the GR 360 for a distance of 118 km from Saint Romain-de-Benêt.
+The bravest, equipped with their topo-guide, will perform the GR 360 for a distance of 118 km from Saint Romain-de-Benêt.

 Elise, 34, takes us to the alleys of Talmont